jtankx90/Masters-dissertation/README.md

 # Masters dissertation
- A copy of my master's dissertation and codes written in MATLAB
+ A copy of my master's dissertation (please refer to final_paper.pdf) and codes written in MATLAB

 ## Note:
 The codes are categorised into 2 folders - To be run and Functions